 FAQs

-Yes, many Chinese medical universities are recognized by global bodies like WHO, NMC (India), ECFMG (USA), and GMC (UK).
-Make sure the university is listed in the WHO directory and recognized by your home country’s medical council.
+A: Yes.
+Many Chinese universities are recognized by WHO, NMC (India), ECFMG (USA), and GMC (UK).
+Always verify with your country’s medical council.

-Typically 6 years5 years of academic study + 1 year of internship (can be done in China or your home country if allowed).
+A: 6 years total – 5 years academic + 1 year internship (can be in China or your home country if approved).

 • NEET qualified